Chapter 19: The Tragedy at Ong Thanh 062025

 heard about from others.
 He was not just "any ole" absentee father.
 He

-imaginary idol of sorts.
-Dick learned from day-to-day observations of
+hand, Dick learned from day-to-day observations of his father and the

-indication that either Dick or Terry had a close relationship with God,
+Dick or Terry had a close relationship with God, but Dick's soul was

-but Dick's soul was enlightened and molded by the legacy left behind by
+enlightened and molded by the legacy left behind by Henrietta, embodied

-was waiting for him at Ong Thanh Creek.
+him at Ong Thanh Creek.

 As Welch and Kasik returned to their NDP that afternoon of